danschultzer/test_server/README.md

 TestServer.start(scheme: :https, cowboy_options: [keyfile: key, certfile: cert])
 ```

 When a route is matched it'll be removed from active routes list.
-The route will be triggered in the order they where added:
+The route will be triggered in the order they were added:

 ```elixir
 TestServer.add("/", via: :get, to: &Conn.send_resp(&1, 200, "first"))